Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 This article will give you some rough estimates and the time required to learn a foreign language.

-But before I get to that, I’ll try to do my level best to explain how I came up with my estimates.
+But before I get to that, I’ll try to explain how I came up with my estimates as clearly as possible.

 1. Language Difficulty Level Variation